techgnosis/tanzu-gitops/README.md

 ## TODO
 * Adopt Flux or maybe ArgoCD.
-Something to keep cluster synced.
+Something to keep clusters synced.
+* Adopt cert-manager for more declarative TLS
+* Need to find best practices for image promotion
 * Add TAS4K8s + minibroker (https://github.com/kubernetes-sigs/minibroker)
 * Use Wavefront to do the analysis during an Argo Rollout
 * Learn how to use NSX-T so I don't have to set my ingress controller to `hostNetwork: true` in order to use port 443